Central Library (UNAM): Murals

-North Wall: Pre-Hispanic Past
+North Wall: Pre-Hispanic past

 This wall corresponds to the pre-Hispanic era and puts into play the life-death duality.
 This wall is dominated by mythical elements.
 On the left side of the main axis, separated into three different planes, we can see deities and scenes pertaining to the life-creating principle: on the upper corner is the Sun, framed by Quetzalcoatl in the guise of a serpent; below this, the figure of Tlaloc emerges carrying a mat on his back; the section is complemented by Huitzilopochtli holding a shield and the Xiucoatl, the precious serpent.
 In the central section, we see Tlazolteotl, the earth goddess, surrounded by the eagle, a solar attribute, and by the jaguar, the symbol of the night.
 Inside a temple in this there is Teccistecatl, a masculine deity associated to the Moon and to fertility.
 On the lower part of this wall is a ritual ceremony of a propitiatory nature, in which the sacred meaning of the war is emphasized.

 The right-hand side of the mural represents the antithesis of life: the world of mystery, that of the dark side of things, of evil and death.
-Here we can perceive Quetzalcoatl's serpent drawn by using chalchihuits (jade-like stones) and shells; below the serpent que can contemplate the image of Chalchiutlicue, the water goddess, and in front of her is a bonfire where her son is being sacrificed in order to give birth to the Moon; besides this scene, we find Tezcatlipoca, the creative principle and lord of the sorcerers, accompanied by a skull.
+Here we can perceive Quetzalcoatl's serpent drawn by using chalchihuitls (jade-like stones) and shells; below the serpent que can contemplate the image of Chalchiutlicue, the water goddess, and in front of her is a bonfire where her son is being sacrificed in order to give birth to the Moon; besides this scene, we find Tezcatlipoca, the creative principle and lord of the sorcerers, accompanied by a skull.
 The center of this part of the wall is dominated by the dual representation of Mictlantecuhtli-Quetzalcoatl, in the lower area we find images of warriors along with prisoners of war that complement the chapter related to human sacrifice.

 The vertical axis of the composition shows Tonatiuh as the primeval source of the life cycle whose permanence is guaranteed by the sacrifices of men and gods.
 In this part of the mural, we can perceive a black and white ellipse divided into two, whose formal composition is based on the Mexica cosmogonical belief that the shape of the universe is composed of two joined ellipses.
-This one features Tlaloc glyphs related to tonalpohualli, the most important ritual calendar of the Mexica people.
+This one features Tlaloc glyphs related to tonalpohualli, the most important ritual calendar of the Mexican people.
 Said calendar was the center of their celebrations and their astronomical calculations.
 The finishing stroke to this side of the mural is an image of the myth concerning the founding of the city of Mexico-Tenochtitlan.

-South Wall: Colonial Past
+South Wall: Colonial past

+This mural explore the conquest by the Spanish, which included both religious elements and great violence.
+This mural depicts angels and churches as well as fortresses, shields and cannons.